wp-plugins/newstatpress/readme.txt

 = 0.6.4 =

-* add %installed% that give the number of installed plugin (it is anonymous and experimental, read the note)
+* Add %installed% that give the number of installed plugin (it is anonymous and experimental, read the note)

+= 0.6.5 =

+* Mask potential error in reading of installed plugin
+* Activate installed registration when in admin page

 == Upgrade Notice ==